The Feed-in Tariff (FiT) scheme: an expert guide

 The chances of the UK bringing back the FiT are slim.
 As solar technology continues to improve and become more affordable, the need for financial incentives is becoming ever slimmer, and the export tariffs offered by energy providers are also becoming increasingly competitive.

-However, there are still government grants available for certain people looking to get solar panels.
+However, there are still some government grants available for certain people looking to get solar panels.

 And if you’re wondering how much a solar & battery system could save you, answer a few quick questions below and we’ll provide you with an estimate.